cemuchay/Simple-Note-Taker/README.md

-Simple Note App using HTML, CSS and vanilla JavaScript
+Simple Note App using CSS and vanilla JavaScript.

+Notes are stored in local Storage.

+You are able to create, view, edit and delete notes.